 Sometimes I talk with people who think that scientists are withholding information and are in league with pharma to make money.
 Not true.
 Absolutely not true.
 Treating cancer, let alone curing or preventing cancer, is a very tough problem.

 Scientists Are Not So Hot At Predicting Which Cancer Studies Will Succeed

 Science relies on the careful collection and analysis of facts.
-Science also benefits from
+Science

 human judgment, but that intuition isn't necessarily reliable.
 A study finds that